 Drug screen tests may be purchased at a drug store as well as on-line.
 These are typically reliable as an instant detection of whether or not someone is using; however, they are not definitive lab tests.
 For a complete lab test, look up a local drug testing company in your town.

-Our addiction recovery program is designed to help you:
+Our 90-day program is designed to help you:

 - Safely get off the drug.